Ansu Fati: Loan to Brighton & Hove Albion

+Return to Barcelona

+Following his return to Barcelona in the 2024–25 season, Fati experienced limited playing time under coach Hansi Flick who openly stated that the player needed to undertake "tough work" to regain his place in the team.

+Loan to Monaco

+On 1 July 2025, Fati was loaned to Ligue 1 side Monaco until the end of the season with an option to buy.
+He made his debut for the club in a UEFA Champions League match against Club Brugge, scoring Monaco's only goal in a 4–1 defeat to the Belgian side.

 International career

 Fati was originally eligible to represent Guinea-Bissau at international level, but did not represent the nation of his birth at any level.
 After his debut in La Liga, the Royal Spanish Football Federation (RFEF) showed interest in him, with Diario AS reporting that the Spanish government had set its sights on granting Fati citizenship with a view to including him in the squad for the 2019 FIFA U-17 World Cup.
 He was also reportedly eligible for a Portuguese passport through his grandparents' birth in colonial Portuguese Guinea.

 Fati was granted Spanish citizenship on 20 September 2019, renouncing his Bissau-Guinean citizenship.
 He was called up to the Spain under-21 team on 11 October 2019, following an injury to Carles Pérez.
 Fati made his debut for the Spain under-21 team on 15 October 2019 against Montenegro.

 Fati received his first call up to the full Spain squad on 20 August 2020, for the initial two matches of the 2020–21 UEFA Nations League.

-He made his full international debut on 3 September 2020, coming off the bench for the second 45 minutes in a 1–1 draw to Germany.
+Fati made his full international debut on 3 September 2020, coming off the bench for the second 45 minutes in a 1–1 draw to Germany.
 He scored his first goal in his first international start on 6 September 2020, scoring Spain's third goal against Ukraine to be the national team's youngest ever goalscorer at the age of 17 years and 311 days; hence, breaking the 95-year record of Juan Errazquin, aged 18 years and 344 days.
 He also became the youngest player to start a match in the UEFA Nations League, breaking the previous record of Welsh player Ethan Ampadu in 2018, aged 17 years and 357 days.
 Both these records were beaten by his teammate at Barcelona, Gavi, on 5 June 2022.

 On 11 November 2022, it was announced that Fati would be part of Spain's 2022 FIFA World Cup squad.
 He played two games – both as a substitute – as Spain were knocked out by Morocco in the round of 16.